urpatton/Windows-PE-Toolbar/README.md

 ## FUNCTIONALITY
 ```
 Include in your Windows PE startup process so it autolaunches
+Files:
+	WinPETool.ps1 - Required file to launch Windows PE toolbar
+	AutopilotHash.zip - The AutopilotHash folder and files containing requirements for generating the autopilot hash in PE

+Buttons:
 Clean (diskpart) Drive Button:
 	Runs diskpart /s with the "clean" command
 Web Browser Button: